Software

 FEMlium - interactive visualization of finite element simulations on geographic maps with folium

 FEMlium is a library that enables visualizing finite element simulations on geographic maps using folium.
-Several finite element backends are supported, namely dolfin, dolfinx and firedrake.
+Supported finite element backends are dolfinx and firedrake.

 FEMlium is currently developed and maintained at Università Cattolica del Sacro Cuore by Prof. Francesco Ballarin.